 We have a profit-sharing plan under section 401(k) of the Internal Revenue Code.
 At our discretion, we partially match qualified contributions made by employees to the plan.
-We incurred expense related to the employer match for this plan of \$8.5 million in 2023, \$6.7 million in 2022 and \$5.7 million in 2021.
+We incurred expense related to the employer match for this plan of \$7.7 million in 2024, \$8.5 million in 2023 and \$6.7 million in 2022.

-In January 2005, we established the Hub Group, Inc. Nonqualified Deferred Compensation Plan (the "Plan") to provide added incentive for the retention of certain key employees.
+In January 2005, we established the Hub Group, Inc. Non-qualified Deferred Compensation Plan (the "Plan") to provide added incentive for the retention of certain key employees.
 Under the Plan, which was amended in 2008, participants can elect to defer certain compensation.
 Accounts grow on a tax-deferred basis to the participant.
-Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2023 and 2022.
+Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2024 and 2023.
 Both realized and unrealized gains and losses are included in income and expense and offset the change in the deferred compensation liability.
 We provide a 50% match on the first 6% of employee compensation deferred under the Plan which vests over three years with a maximum match equivalent to 3% of base salary.
-We incurred expense of \$0.3 million per year related to the employer match for this plan in 2023, 2022 and 2021.
-The liability related to the Plan as of December 31, 2023 and 2022 were \$20.5 million and \$17.8 million, respectively.
+We incurred expenses of \$0.2 million in 2024 and \$0.3 million in both 2023 and 2022 related to the employer match for this plan.
+The assets related to the Plan as of December 31, 2024 and 2023 totaled \$21.4 million and \$20.5 million, respectively.
+The liabilities related to the Plan as of December 31, 2024 and 2023 totaled \$21.4 million and \$20.5 million, respectively.